romainringenbach/Ping-Pong-Webhook/README.md

 3 - When the server recieve a message by socketio (with ping("message") in your browser), it send a POST request to each client in subscription list.

 4 - Client recieve data and notify you with the default notification system of your operating system.
 The showed message shlould be the message send in your browser :)

+## What is missing for a good webhook

+- ssl encryption for data
+- token / signature provide by client to be sure it the good webhook